- There Are Various Ways You Can Bond With Your Ferret

-For instance, by rotating your hand around your ferret for it to follow the motion of your hand.
+For instance, rotate your hand around your ferret and allow it to follow the motion of your hand.

 Giving your ferret attention and being able to interact with them contributes to their mental and physical health.

-By letting your ferret move up and about around the house makes it feel comfortable and brave to play around.
-This opens a way for building a strong bond with your ferret.
+Letting your ferret move up and about around the house makes it feel comfortable and brave to play around.
+In addition, this opens a way for building a strong bond with your ferret.

-If you have other ferrets around, you should let them socialize and run around together, climb and play.
+If you have other ferrets, you should let them socialize, run, climb, and play.

 You can join them by making them fetch things for you while playing to familiarize them better.
-Try your best not to lock your little ferret in a cage for a whole day.
+Try not to lock your little ferret in a cage for a whole day.

-You should leave its cage’s door open, so it may have the freedom of getting in and out whenever it wants.
+Leave its cage’s door open, so it may have the freedom to get in and out whenever it wants.

 You can train your ferret using treats.
-When it does an expected task correctly, you give it a treat to motivate it since they are easy to train.
+When it does a routine task correctly, you give it some treats to motivate it since they are easy to train.

-For example, when it goes to relieve itself outside the house instead of messing inside, you can give the ferret a treat.
+For example, you can give the ferret a treat when it goes to relieve itself outside the house instead of messing inside your home.